 What internet speed do I need?
 So much of life is online now that it's a more important question than ever before.
-With increasing demands from streaming, gaming and connected devices, knowing which plan is right for you isn't easiest question to answer.
+With increasing demands from streaming, gaming and connected devices, knowing which plan is right for you and your household isn't the simplest question to answer.
 The number of connected devices and users in our homes is growing quickly, and those devices are on more and more.

 Internet connectivity is something of a moving target.
 It's easy to look at your monthly bills and wonder if you're paying too much, or if you're really getting the service you need.
 Sometimes, you enjoy blazing speeds on your laptop, phone or tablet, and other times, you wonder why your connection is so slow.
 Maybe your game stalls when someone else in the house starts streaming music.
 Or maybe your Roku keeps buffering just as you're getting to the best part of that movie on Netflix.
-And all the while, you question just how much internet speed you need to get the job done.

 - Make the most of your connection with the best Wi-Fi routers